High School Academics

 Other Programs

 The Adult Learning Center offers the traditional adult education classes for those who need to complete their high school education and lifelong learning opportunities for those who wish to learn something new.
-The main office is at 201 S. 5th Street in Easley (West End Hall), and satellite locations are located throughout the county.
+The main office is at 201 S. 5th Street in Easley (West End Hall) with satellite locations throughout the county.
 Adult education classes include GED preparation classes; diploma classes; exit exam remediation classes; basic education classes; literacy referrals in coordination with Pickens County Literacy Association; and English for speakers of other languages.
+Lifelong learning classes include computer instruction; work place training (Custodial College, substitute teacher training, etc.); and community education classes.

 The Parenting and Family Literacy Program offers adult education with support services that include childcare, transportation, and parent education.
-The program operates at the A.R.
-Lewis Opportunity School at 1755 Shady Grove Road, Pickens.
+The program operates at Liberty Elementary School at 251 North Hillcrest Street, Liberty.

 Project GO is an alternative education program serving behaviorally at-risk students in grades 6-12.
 Students may be referred to the program after transfer from another alternative placement program, in lieu of expulsion, or proactively by a school intervention team as part of disciplinary plan.
 The program is located at the A.R.
 Lewis Opportunity School.